jbock-java/jbock/README.md

 Click [here](curl_parser_examples.md) to see how `CurlArguments_Parser` would handle some example input.

-The next example shows how to use `@EverythingAfter`.
-This can be used to take care of some syntactic corner cases that may arise if `@OtherTokens` is used.

 ## Example: `rm`

+This example shows how to use the `@EverythingAfter` annotation.
+It is used to define a special token that stops option parsing, when encountered as an unbound token.

+As with the `@OtherTokens` annotation, its target method must return `List<String>`, and at most one method can have this annotation.

+Many command line tools, such as <a href="https://linux.die.net/man/1/rm"></a>, define such a special token.
+To see why this is useful, try creating a file called `-i` as follows: `echo -n >>-i`, and then deleting this file using the `rm` command.

 ````java
 @CommandLineArguments